 Finding the right hire is often easier said than done.
 Remember, managers, are racing against the clock to not lose nine months of productivity in an open position.
 This means they are more likely to rush through the interview process or choose one of the first candidates that come through.
 While these employees might be good, an unskilled employee requires several hours of onboarding, training, and investment.

 Take your time in the hiring process and test your candidates to verify the skills they claim on their resume.
-You may even want to use an applicant tracking system to collect and rate candidate skills.
+You may even want to use an applicant tracking system (ATS) to collect and rate candidate skills.
+ATS can help you improve your quality of hire, enhance the candidate experience, facilitate collaborative hiring, among others.
+Here is an extensive list of the advantages of an applicant tracking system.
 It may take longer to find the right hire, but it will save you much more in the long run.